2872. Maximum Number of K-Divisible Components

 Counting Valid Components: During DFS, if a subtree’s sum is divisible by

-for that subtree, meaning it is considered a valid split.Edge Removal: When a valid component is found, it is conceptually removed (split) by resetting the subtree sum to
+k, we increment the count of valid components.
+Then return0for that subtree, meaning it is considered a valid split.Edge Removal: When a valid component is found, it is conceptually removed (split) by resetting the subtree sum to

-and continuing the traversal.
+0and continuing the traversal.

 - Perform DFS traversal starting from the root node (node